STORIES OF FREEDOM

 Bavishni lives in rural India and grew up facing a lifetime of captivity.
 From a young age, she understood that.
 When she was 15, her father abandoned her and her four sisters, seemingly destroying any chance they had to make a better life for themselves.
 Today, Bavishni is a young maker providing more for her family than her father ever had, and the goods she creates in her remote Indian village are being sold around the world.

 Ahmad takes great pride in becoming a lead maker at the workshop where he makes MADE FREE products.
 With 4 growing children at home and a beautiful wife that struggles with chronic illness, regular work and consistent salary is absolutely necessary.
 And this is what brought him to work where he is now sewing MADE FREE bags.
 Before this Ahmad struggled to find consistent work and did not know how he would afford to send his children to school, purchase the medicine and care his wife needed, and put food on the “floor eating mat” for his family.
 No dinner tables in this part of South Asia.
 Ahmad now receives a scholarship through work that allows for all 4 of his children to attend school.
 From his own hard-earned money, he has the finances needed for health needs within his family, and his wife has regular visits from the company nurse as well as the chance to rub shoulders with women working in the business who can encourage her and walk with her through the challenging years of raising young children.
 Ahmad says, “We work hard and it is a kind and wonderful atmosphere.”
-He experiences hope daily.
+He now says he experiences hope daily.

 Anita is a young and pleasantly smiling girl.
 She wanted to be educated and have a good career, but due to unfortunate circumstance and acute financial difficulties she decided to give up her studies.
 She started working so that she could support her younger sister's education and sustain her family.
 Along with making MADE FREE bags, Anita is encouraged to continue her studies.
 Finding a job has mitigated the possibilities of Anita being set astray by people seeking vulnerable opportunities.